leopardracer/message-kit/packages/message-kit/example_prompt.md

 /register [domain] - Register a new ENS domain.
 Returns a URL to complete the registration process.
 /renew [domain] - Extend the registration period of your ENS domain.
 Returns a URL to complete the renewal.
 /pay [amount] [token] [username] [address] - Send a specified amount of a cryptocurrency to a destination address.
-When tipping, you can asume its 1 usdc.
+When tipping, you can assume its 1 usdc.
 /tip [username] - Send 1 usdc.

 ## Examples